 The Grand Canyon Chapter strives to be a powerful voice supporting the MOAA legislative agenda at local, state and national levels.
 Additionally, the chapter continues to strengthen its interface with national and state legislators on military community issues.
 We annually invite our elected representatives to speak to the chapter.
 Also, the chapter works to provide strong support to the Arizona Council of Chapters on matters important to Arizona military members.

-Grand Canyon Chapter meetings are lunch meetings held on the third Tuesday of the month at the Sizzler Restaurant, 3540, E. Route 66, Flagstaff, AZ.
-Most members arrive around 1200 hours to get their food and enjoy social time with the other members.
+Grand Canyon Chapter meetings are lunch meetings held on the third Tuesday of the month at The Oakmont, 2380 N Oakmont Dr, Flagstaff, AZ 86004.
+Most members arrive around 1145 hours to enjoy social time with the other members prior to lunch being served.
 The meeting starts promptly at 1230 hours.

 There are ten (10) general meetings per year: Jan - May and Jul - Nov.